Rstacode/otpiq/README.md

 ## 🤝 Contributing

 Thank you for considering contributing to the OTPIQ Laravel package!
-Please review our [contribution guidelines](CONTRIBUTING.md) before submitting a pull request.

 1. Fork the repository.
 2. Create your feature branch (`git checkout -b feature/amazing-feature`).